-Priya Khanchandani will be talking to Camille Walala about her bold pursuit of vibrant pattern and a career that spans 3D graphic installations and interiors in a tribal-pop style.
+Priya Khanchandani spoke to Camille Walala about her bold pursuit of vibrant pattern and a career that spans 3D graphic installations and interiors in a tribal-pop style.
+This session was brought to you by Arper and ICON.

 As an artist, Camille Walala is purveyor of positivity, expressed through vibrant colour and bold pattern.
 Her work, from the micro to the macro, harnesses optimistic typography and exuberant geometries to create environments that stimulate the senses and inspire joy.